[GegenStandpunkt home page]

 [Translated from Gegenstandpunkt: Politische Vierteljahreszeitschrift 4-15, Gegenstandpunkt Verlag, Munich]

 When experiencing harm, dissatisfied citizens have the well-known custom of complaining about having been treated unjustly, and they blame politicians for having failed to deliver on their original promises.
-This complaint shows two things: firstly, everybody takes for absolutely granted that in a system of rule humanity is divided into opposites — executors of sovereign power dictate the living conditions and opportunities to which the rest of the population have to subject the conduct of their lives.
+This complaint shows two things: firstly, everybody takes absolutely for granted that in a system of rule humanity is divided into opposites — executors of sovereign power dictate the living conditions and opportunities to which the rest of the population have to subject the conduct of their lives.
 Secondly, it is noteworthy that those subjected to the sovereign do not simply make fools of themselves when they demand being treated justly by the authorities, but instead count on — and can indeed count on — getting a hearing at least.
 That may have its particular forms in the bourgeois state, but it is something that in principle the citizens and the modern constitutional state share with their respective historical predecessors.
 As a political power insists on treating its subjects justly and judges its use of force accordingly, it is willing to listen when this kind of complaint from “below” is directed at it.
 And when subordinates complain, they always invoke justice vis-à-vis their sovereign because it is first and foremost a maxim of sovereign power.
 The sovereign doesn’t merely want to suppress the self-interests of those it subjugates and repress their will, but wants to rule justly.

 It is necessary to differentiate: what characterizes every system of power apart from all historical specificities is the quality of force that it uses and that distinguishes it from simple private force.
 The law is the basic way in which rule is generally exercised, in that ruling authorities execute their power over land and people according to principles which are commonly embodied in rules and regulations — in a catalogue of rights and duties for public offices, public order, the practice of punishment, etc. The methods the authorities have used to execute their law are as different as the specific social relations of reproduction which the rulers have shaped through a suitable order into a functioning basis of their power.
 Feudal lords laid a claim on the subsistence economy of their peasants with a “tithe,” recorded their commands and prohibitions in writing, allowed these to be read out to illiterate subordinates, delegated their enforcement to lowly officials, and entrusted armed troops with protection of their lands from encroachment by the next lord over.
 Modern law prevails over a capitalist economy; the political power is executed by public officials in the form of impersonal, universally valid and independent principles that are defined by the state, which on the other hand commits itself to them so that they appear as principles of organization separate from the will of the state.
 In all their specificities, the various forms of rule are all examples of one general principle: sovereign rule is force administered by functionaries according to rules.
 And this always includes the self-commitment of the sovereign power to its own purposes that have been translated into rules and regulations.
 Whether in the shape of accountability to be delivered to superiors, of political party organs with specific responsibilities, or of legally codified procedures which make sure that legal forms are observed and that the state respects the rights it has conceded to its citizens — the principle of self-examination and self-discipline is inherent to any sovereign rule.